expede/rescue/README.md

 3. Run the normal cleanup
 4. Rethrow the original asynchronous error

-This means that any instacne of MonadAsyncCleanup needs a MonadCleanup and `Raises SomeAsyncException m`
+This means that any instacne of MonadAsyncCleanup needs a MonadCleanup and `Raises m SomeAsyncException`

 Hmmmm yeah, that's a problem.
 Any resource needs to be able to contend with this, so now all of them need a SomeAsyncException constraint